Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 - Can you locate the component connected to the email-field?
 - What change is required in this file if the email-field is no longer required?
-- By changing one line in _FormLayout.json_ it is possible to change the component attached to middle name to an input field for a long answer.
+- By changing one line in _FormLayout.json_ it is possible to change the component attached to the middle name to an input field for a long answer.
 What change is required?
 {{% /expandlarge %}}